unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 You may want to restore all your previously created passwords before deactivating the plugin to avoid all protected pages and posts becoming public.

-Please check out these guides on [how to password protect WordPress page](https://passwordprotectwp.com/docs/getting-started/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite) right way.
+Please check out these guides on [how to password protect WordPress page](https://passwordprotectwp.com/docs/getting-started/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite) the right way.

 == Installation ==